alzwded/JakED/doc/UndoAndSwapFile.md

 time of writing, the CommandProcessor is basically the code inside the Loop() function, so that needs to be refactored.

-This thing should be tested externally with the real swap file.

 Stuff like the cut buffer should be tested with the in-memory implementation, more to check that the command invoke the correct calls than anything else.